-An important point to note is that all of the fault monitoring indicators mentioned above that work with respect to the input clock work on the divided input clock post the DIVN1,k dividers.
-This implies that the fault monitoring indicators use the frequency fink that is input to the PLL ($k \in \{0, 1, 2, 3\}$) post the DIVN1,k divider translation rather than the external frequencies fin_extk ($k \in \{0, 1, 2, 3\}$).
+An important point to note is that all of the fault monitoring indicators mentioned above that work with respect to the input clock work on the divided input clock post the DIVN1,k dividers (refer to the data sheet for the respective AU5329 part).
+This implies that the fault monitoring indicators use the frequency fink that is input to the PLL ($k \in \{1, 2\}$) post the DIVN1,k divider translation rather than the external frequencies fin_extk ($k \in \{1, 2\}$).

-Section 21 describes the read back of the alarms for the various fault monitoring arrangements using the chip register map.
+Section 20 describes the read back of the alarms for the various fault monitoring arrangements using the chip register map.